plone/training/docs/voltoaddons/05-objectwidget-block-edit.md

 })
 ```

 Now we need to plug the available columns as choices to the schema.
-In Plone's world, we would write an adapter that binds the widget to the context or
-something like that.
+In Plone's world, we would write an adapter that binds the widget to the context, or something like that.
-Let's keep things simple though and hard-code the available choices to the schema.
+Let's keep things simple though, and hard-code the available choices to the schema.
-We could do this in the schema function, but it's better to keep the schema
+We could do this in the schema function, but it's better to keep the schema readable and without logic.
-readable and without logic, so we'll mutate the schema in the component before
-we pass it to the `<InlineForm>` component.
+We'll mutate the schema in the component before we pass it to the `<InlineForm>` component.

-Within `src/DataTable/DataTableEdit.js`, replace `DataTableEdit` code block with:
+Within `src/DataTable/DataTableEdit.js`, replace the `DataTableEdit` code block with:

 ```jsx
 const DataTableEdit = (props) => {